Article 1 Definitions

 In providing services to you, NS International may process your personal data.
 More information about the processing of your personal data by NS International can be found in the privacy statement available on the NS website (https://www.ns.nl/privacy).
 This privacy statement states, among other things, which data NS International collects and processes, as well as the purposes of the processing.

-1. 1.
-Complaints and compensation requests related to cross border journeys may be submitted in writing to: NS International Service Center Postbus 2552 3500 GN Utrecht
+1. Complaints and compensation requests related to cross border journeys may be submitted digitally via: https://www.nsinternational.com/en/ns-international-customer-service/submit-complaints and in writing to: NS International Klantenservice, Postbus 2552, (3500 GN) Utrecht.

-2. Complaints and compensation requests relating to Tickets issued by NS International shall be dealt with, provided the complaint was received by NS International within two calendar months after the fact to which the complaint relates occurred.
+2. In addition to article 14.2 GCC-CIV/PRR the following applies: complaints and compensation requests relating to Tickets issued by NS International shall be dealt with, provided the complaint was received by NS International within three (3) calendar months after the fact to which the complaint relates occurred.

-3. NS International shall respond in writing to the written complaints referred to in paragraph 2 within four weeks or notify the Passenger of the reasonable period required for a response.
+3. In addition article 14.2 GCC-CIV/PRR the following applies: NS International shall respond (in writing) to the (written) complaints referred to in paragraph 2 within four (4) weeks or notify the Passenger of the reasonable period required for a response.
 Such notice may also contain a request to furnish additional information and submit additional supporting documents which, in NS International’s judgment, are necessary for the response.

 4. Depending on the nature of the complaint, there are three agencies to which the Passenger may turn if the Passenger disagrees with the manner in which NS International has disposed of his/her complaint referred to in paragraph 2: